bytestorm/ecoforest_ecogeo/README.md

 <details>
   <summary>Details...</summary>

   This card is built using [power-flow-card-plus](https://github.com/flixlix/power-flow-card-plus).
-You can install it with HACS.
+You can install it with HACS.<br />
   Just replace entity prefixes (ebfhbb in my case) with the model name or the alias of your heat pump.